-For the other product categories, we have also continued with the development and launch of new products during the year.
+Besides the Sound Blaster family of products, we have also continued with the development and launch of new products in our speaker and headphone product categories.

-We expanded our "Pure Wireless" ecosystem which we pioneered the previous year by adding three new models to our comprehensive range of wireless speakers: the premium ZiiSound T6 Wireless Speakers that deliver the highest quality wireless audio with surround sound for music, movies and games; the flexible ZiiSound Dx Series of Pure Wireless Modular Bluetooth Speakers, and the affordable one-piece Creative D-80 Bluetooth Speaker that delivers great audio performance as well as great value.
-Included in our wireless audio ecosystem is also the WP Series of Wireless Headphones for both music listening and voice communication.
+In the speaker products category, we continue to offer a comprehensive range of Bluetooth wireless speakers in this segment from the premium ZiiSound T6 Series 2 Wireless Speakers that deliver the highest quality wireless audio with surround sound for music, movies and games; to the versatile ZiiSound Dx Series of Pure Wireless Modular Bluetooth Speakers, and the very affordable one-piece Creative D-100 and D-80 Bluetooth Speakers that deliver great audio performance and great value.
+Previewed at IFA Show in Berlin 2012 were two new additions to this exciting product line, the ZiiSound D5xm and D3xm - the world's first self-calibrating wireless speaker systems.